 Is It Expensive to Live In Delaware?

-Where Is the Best Place to Live in Delaware?
+Where Are the Best Places to Live in Delaware?

 That depends on what you’re looking for in a new home.
 Because the state is only 35 miles wide at its widest point, no place in Delaware is far from the beach.
 Thus, much of the decision on where to live depends on which beach you prefer.
 We’ll explore your options from north to south: